-New Stephen Lawrence murder suspect named for first time
+Doreen Lawrence’s fury as new suspect in son’s murder named for first time

 Related video: Investigation into Stephen Lawrence murder

-A new suspect has been named over the murder of Stephen Lawrence, 30 years after he was stabbed to death in the UK’s most notorious racist killing.
+A furious Baroness Doreen Lawrence has called for officers to be sacked after a new suspect was named in the murder of her son Stephen, 30 years after he was stabbed to death in the UK’s most notorious racist killing.

 The Metropolitan Police has named Matthew White as a suspect in the case, two years after he died, aged 50, in 2021.
-He first came to the Met’s attention as a witness in 1993 during the trials of two men who were convicted of the teenager’s murder.
+He was a witness during the trials of two men who were convicted of the teenager’s murder but the force has been accused of failing to properly investigate him.

-He was arrested and interviewed in March 2000 and in December 2013 but the Met reportedly seriously mishandled inquiries related to him.
+Mr White was arrested and interviewed in March 2000 and in December 2013 but the Met reportedly seriously mishandled inquiries related to him.
 The force has now apologised.

+In a statement issued after Mr White was named, Baroness Lawrence said there should be “serious sanctions” against the officers who failed to investigate him.

+"Only when police officers lose their jobs can the public have confidence that failure and incompetence will not be tolerated and that change will happen," she said.

+A file on Mr White was submitted to prosecutors in May 2005 and October 2014, but the Crown Prosecution Service said there was no prospect of a conviction for any offence on both occasions.

-“The impact of the racist murder of Stephen Lawrence and subsequent inquiries continues to be felt throughout policing,” Matt Ward, deputy assistant commissioner, said.
+Apologising for its handling of inquiries into Mr White, Matt Ward, deputy assistant commissioner at the Met, said: “The impact of the racist murder of Stephen Lawrence and subsequent inquiries continues to be felt throughout policing.”

 “Unfortunately, too many mistakes were made in the initial investigation and the impact of them continues to be seen.